least-creative-name/Capstone/README.md

 With simulation : <br />
 ![With simulation](https://github.com/least-creative-name/Capstone/blob/main/Readme_img_01.JPG?raw=true)

-The relevant specifics/details on the base file creation and functions supported are provided in the input specification file that is attached with this repository
+The relevant specifics/details on the base file creation and functions supported are provided in the input specification guide that is attached with this repository

+### _2. Create spice schematic (Optional)_ .
+Start by going into LTspice or any other spice simulation software and create the necessary netlist file to be verified corresponding to given problem.
+From here we need to generate two files which are the .sp and .asc schematic files.

+These two files are then pointed to in the base input file using the SCHEMATIC keyword

+the TOSIM keyword then simulates the relevant variables .
+More details are mentioned in the input specification guide

 ### External Links and resources